cpfair/quran-align/README.md

 A tool for producing word-precise segmentation of recorded Qur'anic recitation.
 Designed to work with [EveryAyah](http://everyayah.com) style audio input.

+Each word in the Qur'an is assigned a precise start and end timestamp within the recorded audio of the ayah.
+You can use this data to highlight the word currently being spoken during playback, to repeat a certain word or phrase, to compare against other audio, to analyze a qari's speaking cadence, and so on.

 Data
 ----

-If you just want the data, you may not need to actually use this tool.
-I've generated timing files for many qura'a already - visit the Releases tab to download them.
+If you just want the data, you may not need to actually run this tool: I've generated word-by-word timing files for many quraa' already.
+Visit the Releases tab to download them.

 These data files are licensed under a [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/).
 Please consider emailing me if you use this data, so I can let you know when new & revised timing data is available.